Why Does the Price of Gold Fluctuate Daily?

 These are a few of the reasons why the price of gold can fluctuate.
 The level of economic uncertainty in the future can also play its part with investors buying or selling gold as gold is seen as a safe haven in difficult and troubled times.

-In 2022, there are various factors that could influence the gold price for this year.
-This is dependent on a number of drivers, which may include monetary policy changes due to the coronavirus pandemic and geopolitical issues.
+Beyond this, we will most likely see various factors that could influence the gold price for the year.
+This is dependent on a number of drivers, which may include monetary policy changes and geopolitical issues.

 The future and demand for gold

-Now two years after the start of the pandemic in March 2020, the future demand for gold remains dependent on not only supply and demand, but also the price of gold in 2022 and beyond.
+Now over 3 years after the start of the pandemic in March 2020, the future demand for gold remains dependent on not only supply and demand, but also the price of gold in 2023 and beyond.

 Atkinsons Bullion caters private investors as well as corporate clients and companies who are looking to hold gold in their portfolios.
 You can speak to our team to get more information about how you can buy gold for your portfolio.